vhive-serverless/vHive/docs/profiling.md

--profileCPUID INT    Bind one VM to the core of the CPU and profile the core only (default -1) -bindSocket   INT    Bind all VMs to socket number apart from the profile CPU (default -1) -latSamples   INT    The number of latency measurements during one profiling period (default 100)
+-profileCPUID INT    Bind one VM to the core of the CPU and profile the core only (default -1) -bindSocket   INT    Bind all VMs to socket number apart from the profile CPU (default -1) -latSamples   INT    The number of latency measurements during one profiling period (default 100) -test         BOOL   Tail latency threshold is ignored if test is true

 TestProfileSingleConfiguration:
 -vm           INT    The number of VMs (default 2)